-- Soak sphagnum moss in water.
+- Pre-soak sphagnum moss in water for about 15 to 20 minutes.
 The amount will depend on how big or the number of poles you want.

 - Bend the mesh into a cylindrical form about 2 feet long and 4-5 inches bigger in circumference to provide enough room for tendrils to grow.

-- Fill the cylinder with pre-moistened sphagnum moss and ensure to pack it down to make a thick post.
+- Pack the cylinder with pre-moistened sphagnum moss to make a thick post.

-- Voila!
 Your moss pole is ready to be used as the support pole.
-Ensure to moisten it before using it.
+Ensure to moisten it before using.

-How Long does it Take Pothos to Climb?
+How Long does it take for Pothos to Climb?

 If you start growing Pothos from cuttings, it will take 1 to 2 years for your plant to climb.

-On the other hand, mature Pothos takes a few weeks to start climbing.
+On the other hand, mature Pothos takes a few weeks to a few months to start climbing.

 Expect your vining Pothos to grow around 12 inches (30 cm) monthly during the growing season.